KentStateWeb/rwd/class/syllabus/index.md

 * Apply a modern workflow to a responsive web design, including competitive research techniques, content development, information architecture, design and development.
 * Gather and architect content for the web, with a focus on prioritizing content for use on multiple devices.
-* Rapidly prototype web design modules in Sketch, a vector-based design application, developing style tiles and reusable patterns for colors, typography, layout and user interface elements.
+* Rapidly prototype web design modules, developing style tiles and reusable patterns for colors, typography, layout and user interface elements.
 * Create interactive prototypes and wireframes in HTML/CSS, using standards-compliant HTML and CSS, media queries and responsive layouts.
 * Test prototypes for common performance, usability and web browser issues.
-* Use version control, Git and GitHub to create a staging server on which websites will be hosted and updated.
+* Use version control to create a staging server on which websites will be hosted and updated.
 * Work in a team environment, collaborating with students from a variety of disciplines.
-* Solve common web design problems both independently and as a group, through the use of online resources, books, videos and fellow web designers.
+* Solve common web design problems both independently and as a group, through the use of online resources, books, videos and fellow students.

 ### Learning outcomes

 Most importantly, by the end of this course, students will be able to:

-* Identify and write the most common HTML/CSS properties, with proper indentation and comments.
-Understand how to use these properties efficiently.
+* Identify and write the most common HTML/CSS properties, with proper indentation and comments, and understand how to use these properties efficiently.
-* Organize and prioritize website content to fit information architecture best practices, as well as a mobile-first methodology.
+* Organize and prioritize website content to fit information architecture best practices, including a mobile-first methodology.
-* Use media queries to create a responsive HTML/CSS prototype that spans multiple devices.
+* Use media queries to create a responsive HTML/CSS/JavaScript prototype that accommodates multiple screen sizes and device types.
 * Speak intelligently about responsive web design and describe why it’s important to future clients, colleagues or employers.
 * Analyze predefined requirements and constraints that a client or employer may ask of a web designer, and creatively apply these to the solution.
 * Critique and speak intelligently about web design in terms of content, colors, typography, user interface elements and layout.